51st state: Liberia

 There are no African countries historically tied to the United States more closely than Liberia.
 Established by the American Colonization Society in 1822 as a home for freed Black Americans, Liberia's capital, Monrovia, was named after James Monroe, the fifth U.S. president.
 Liberia has sometimes been regarded as a "mini-America" on the West African coast because its people speak English, use U.S. customary units, have modeled the flag after the Stars and Stripes and even created a U.S.-style constitution.
 Many Liberians regard the U.S. as their "mother country".
 "We are the 51st state," said Herbert Walker, a Liberian street merchant.
 "We sang your national anthem and learned American history.
 We love American dollars."

 Honduras

 During the 2025 Honduran general election, the presidential candidate Mario "Chano" Riveras (Christian Democratic Party) has proposed to annex Honduras to United States.
 The motto of his campaign is "Join the gringos".

+Venezuela

+On March 16, 2026, following the victory of Venezuela over Italy in the semifinals of the 2026 World Baseball Classic, U.S. president Donald Trump posted a message on Truth Social stating that “good things are happening to Venezuela” and suggesting that the country could become the 51st state of the United States.
+The remark was widely interpreted as a reference to the recent capture of Nicolás Maduro by United States forces earlier that year.

+The following day, after Venezuela defeated the United States in the championship game, Trump again posted on Truth Social, writing simply “Statehood,” in apparent reference to the same idea.

+On 12 May of the same year, Trump posted an image on his official Truth Social account depicting a map of Venezuela filled with the flag of the United States and the caption “51st State”.
+Minutes later, the official White House account on X published a video featuring U.S. Secretary of State Marco Rubio paraphrasing rapper The Notorious B.I.G. with the phrase “If you don’t know, now you know”, while his music played in the background following the announcement of the capture of Nicolás Maduro.
+The video then showed the widely circulated image of Maduro aboard an aircraft en route to New York after his capture, before ending with Rubio wearing the same grey Nike tracksuit Maduro had worn at the time of his arrest.